cxharris/testing-the-docs-source/docs/intro.md

 sidebar_position: 1
 ---

-# Why automate doc testing?
+# Automated doc testing
+This part of the site focuses on using automated tools to test documentation and content outputs.

+The core idea is that we can use existing automation tools and techniques to root out content errors, in much the same way that software engineers can use the same tools to identify coding errors.

+## Why do it?

-Being able to deliver your docs online instead of in printed form is a welcome blessing for most tech writers.
-But there **can** be a few headaches.
-If you can publish thousands of pages at the press of a button, repeatedly, it becomes impossible to manually check final outputs for correctness each and every time.
+Being able to deliver our docs online instead of in printed form is an overdue but welcome blessing for most tech writers.
+But there _can_ be a few headaches.
+Our ability to publish thousands of pages at the press of a button makes it impossible to review the outputs for correctness each time.
 Errors creep in - and when they do, it can get messy very quickly.

-What's needed is a way to use the power of automation to test and validate our content - at least at every publishing event, eliminating a lot of the tedium and mistakes that happen when human beings are forced to do the job.
-Even better, if this task can be performed by the very same technical writers and content developers who maintain the information in the first place, then we can set up a virtuous feedback loop that amplifies the power of our teams.
+What's needed is a way to harness the power of automation to test and validate our content, eliminating a lot of the tedium and mistakes that happen when human beings are forced to do the job.
+Even better, if this task can be performed by the same technical writers and content developers who maintain the information in the first place, then we can set up a virtuous feedback loop that amplifies the power of writing teams.

-Ever since there have been online web applications, engineers have sought to use computers to test them. *Automated browser testing tools*, as they are called, are a well-established segment of the software industry, but there's a huge latent potential for their productive use in documentation and technical content workflows as well as their well-established presence in the software development lifecycle.
-What's more, in the case of online content, the universe of possible tests is vastly smaller than is the case with broader software development, which bodes well for how quick it is going to be to get up to speed with these new concepts and techniques in a documentation and content context.
+*Automated browser testing tools* are a well-established segment of the software industry, used by engineers everywhere to test their web applications.
+But there's also a huge latent potential for their productive use in documentation and technical content workflows.
+What's more, with online content, the universe of possible tests is vastly smaller than is the case across the general reach of software development, making the entire proposition eminently workable, even for very small teams or perhaps even solo writers.
 ## Use cases

 In case you're wondering what kinds of things it's possible to automatically test, here's a taster:

 - Checking that your content delivery site is up and available in the first place
-- Validating that a new topic or article has made it through to the latest published version
+- Validating that a new topic or article, or even just a changed sentence, has made it through to the latest published version
 - Ensuring that all headers/footers reference the correct version for the publication
 - Checking that a page contains (or does not contain) some specific required (or proscribed) item of content or text
 - Confirming that a documentation defect has been fixed and tracked into production